nashbio/policies/source/sections/07-systems_access_policy.md

 10. All passwords used in configuration scripts are secured and encrypted.
 11. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
 12. In cases where a user has forgotten their password, the following procedure is used to reset the password.
-    * The user submits a password reset request to password-reset@NashBio.com.
+    * The user submits a password reset request to the CTO.
 The request should include the system to which the user has lost access and needs the password reset.
     * An administrator with password reset privileges is notified and connects directly with the user requesting the password reset.
     * The administrator verifies the identity of the user either in-person or through a separate communication channel such as phone or Slack.
     * Once verified, the administrator resets the password.

-The password-reset email inbox is used to track and store password reset requests.
+Gsuite admin logging is used to track and store password reset requests.
 The Security Officer is the owner of this group and modifies membership as needed.

 ## 7.13 Access to ePHI

 1. Employees may not download ePHI to any workstations used to connect to production systems.
 2. Disallowing transfer of ePHI to workstations is enforced through technical measures.
-   * All production access to systems is performed through a bastion/jump host accessed through a VPN.
+   * All production access to systems is performed using SSL and Oauth2 authentication and where appropriate through a bastion/jump host accessed through a VPN.
 Direct access to production systems is disallowed by NashBio's VPN configuration.
    * On production Linux bastions, all file transfer services are disabled including file-transfer functionality of SSH services (SCP/SFTP).
-   * On production Windows bastions, local drive mappings are disabled by Group Policy settings.
-   * Configuration settings for enforcing these technical controls are managed by NashBio's configuration management tooling, Chef/Salt.

-## 7.14 PaaS Customer Access to Systems
+## 7.14 DaaS Customer Access to Systems

-NashBio grants PaaS customer secure system access via VPN connections.
-This access is only to Customer-specific systems, no other systems in the environment.
+NashBio grants DaaS customer secure system access via Nashbio provided service account connections.
+This access is only to Customer-specific systems and databases, no other systems in the environment.
 These connections are setup at customer deployment.
 These connections are secured and encrypted and the only method for customers to connect to NashBio hosted systems.

+Nashbio segments customers and customer data into customer-specific cloud projects.
+Data insertion into the project is performed programatically and logged via Stackdriver.

 In the case of data migration, NashBio does, on a case by case basis, support customers in importing data.
 In these cases NashBio requires that all data is secured and encrypted in transit, such as by using SFTP or SCP for transferring files.